GwenMurphy/gwenmurphy.github.io/_posts/2022-11-20-Site Update Log.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/3udtdUUDUFXIxjasrblplu?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 The health and safety guy at the office is really into prog rock.
 Odds are he'd like Django Django too.
-I found them because of GTA V since their song "Waveforms" plays on one of the radio stations.
+I found them because of GTA V since their song "Waveforms" plays on one of the radio stations<a href="#bottom">.</a>